A guide to call and put options

 Options trading is an investment that involves buying and selling options, which are contracts that give the buyer the right to buy or sell an asset at a specific price within a certain timeframe.

-Options trading can be a risky endeavour, and traders must be aware of the potential risks before entering into any option-trading agreement.
+Options trading can be risky, and traders must be aware of the potential risks before entering into any option-trading agreement.

 One of the most common risks is losing money if the underlying asset price moves in the wrong direction.

-Traders must also be aware of the potential for fraud, as there have been unscrupulous brokers trying to take advantage of unsuspecting investors.
+Traders must also be aware of the potential for fraud, as unscrupulous brokers have been trying to exploit unsuspecting investors.

 Finally, traders should always consult with a financial advisor to get an unbiased opinion on whether options trading suits them.

-While options trading can be a great way to make money, traders must be mindful of the risks involved to avoid potential losses.
+While options trading can be a great way to make money, traders must consider the risks to avoid potential losses.

 Rewards of options trading